EC528-Fall-2025/CloudNeuro-Tekton/tektonx/README.md

 `tektonx` converts Tekton Tasks / TaskRuns / Pipelines / PipelineRuns into other workflow backends using a shared intermediate representation.
-Today the bundled renderers target Bash (default), GNU Make, and Snakemake.
+Today the bundled renderers target Bash (default), GNU Make, Snakemake, and a ChRIS plugin (`app.py`) skeleton suitable for miniChRIS.

 ## Prerequisites